ro fr en es pt ar zh hi de

 The Sorcerer (II)

-On August 17, 2010, in Leadership magic, by Neculai Fantanaru
+Leadership Magic by Neculai Fantanaru

 Show your confidence in the properties that provide advantages to your model of perfection, by taking an offensive position throughout the changing.